-I grew up in Belgium speaking French at school and English at home.
+I grew up in Brussels speaking French at school and English at home.
 My mother tongue is English and I speak both languages as a native.

 Here they are in full: